elixir-europe/rdmkit/pages/your_domain/human_data.md

   * **Receiving data from a repository** also comes with certain use restrictions.
 These are either defined in the license attributed to the data or defined in a dataset specific **access policy** and **terms of service** of the repository.
 * Personal data protection legislation:
   * **Within the EU.** If you are performing human data research in the EU, or your data subjects are located in the EU, then you must adhere to the General Data Protection Regulation - GDPR.
-    * Requirements for research that fall under the GDPR are outlined in the [RDMkit Data protection page](data_protection).
+    * Requirements for research that fall under the GDPR are outlined in the [RDMkit GDPR compliance page](gdpr_compliance).
     * Attributes of the data determines data sensitivity and  sensitivity affects the considerations for data handling.
-The [RDMkit Data Sensitivity page](sensitive_data) provides guidance on determining and reducing data sensitivity.
+The [RDMkit Data Sensitivity page](data_sensitivity) provides guidance on determining and reducing data sensitivity.
   * **Outside the EU.** For countries outside the EU, the {% tool "international-compilation-of-human-research-standards" %} list relevant legislations.